abdullahmujahidali/Backend-Level-1/Level-1/3.Control Flow/README.md

 #### &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Under what circumstances does the expression 18 <= age < 65 evaluate to True?

 ### Answer No 11:
+The expression will return True for cases when age is greater equal to 18 and lesser than 65.
+So it means any number from 18-64 inclusive will return True.
+Other cases beside the mentioned will always return False.

 ### Question No 12:
 #### &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;  What does range(1, 10, 2) return?